-The increase in Commercial real estate: multifamily loans past due 30 - 59 days at March 31, 2024 can be primarily attributed to a loan secured by apartments that was placed on non-accrual.
-The decrease in Commercial loans past due 90 days or greater at March 31, 2024 can be primarily attributed to a loan secured by equipment and pipeline infrastructure used in the oil and gas industry as well as oil and gas production that was charged-down in the first quarter, as previously discussed.
+The increase in Commercial real estate: farmland & commercial loans past due 90 days or greater at September 30, 2024 can be attributed to one relationship secured by commercial buildings in which childcare centers are operated that is on non-accrual and one loan secured by a hotel.
+The increase in Commercial real estate: multifamily loans past due 90 days or greater at September 30, 2024 compared to December 31, 2023 can be primarily attributed to two loans secured by apartments that were placed on non-accrual.
+The decrease in Commercial loans past due 90 days or greater at September 30, 2024 can be primarily attributed to a loan secured by equipment and pipeline infrastructure used in the oil and gas industry as well as oil and gas production that was charged-down in the first quarter, as previously discussed.

-A summary of the loan portfolio by credit quality indicator by loan class and by year of origination at March 31, 2024 and December 31, 2023 is presented below:
+A summary of the loan portfolio by credit quality indicator by loan class and by year of origination at September 30, 2024 and December 31, 2023 is presented below: